ewan-klein/dataliteracy/data_literacy_bos.md

 Waste management is an important element in the University’s sustainability strategy.
-The overarching priority is to produce the volume of waste overall, and within that, to reduce the proportion of waste the goes to landfill.
+The overarching priority is to reduce the volume of waste overall, and within that, to reduce the proportion of waste the goes to landfill.
 The University has adoped a number of measures for reaching these objectives, but there is plenty of scope